 Several members of our group have been instructors in longsword or rapier at major fencing events around the US.

 Christian Trosclair is a student of combat, dance, biomechanics and kinesthetics.
 He has spent over 20 years studying variously Bagua, Capoeira, Xingyi, Silat and Systema, as well as the classical indian dance, Bharata Natyam, Flamenco and Yoga.
 He is an instructor for System D’Armes, New Orleans (SDA NOLA) and has taught at Fechtschule America, Longpoint and the Boston Sword Gathering and teaches when he travels.
 He has been a Liechtenauer practitioner for seven years and is an avid translator.
 It is his aim to aid others in discovering the fundamental movements and theories of medieval combatives.
-He was also a member of the Governing Council of the HEMA Alliance.
+He was also a member of the Governing Council of the HEMA Alliance and is currently the primary instructor for the Tuesday evening practices.

 Jean Chandler has been a student of German longsword fencing for the past 12 years.
 An instructor for System D’armes, New Orleans (SDA NOLA), which he co-founded with Lenny Zimmermann in 2004, Jean hosted the ARMA event ‘Southern Knights in 2004.
 He taught a Liechtenauer sword clinic for the Ordo Procinctus fight-club in 2009, and was a longsword instructor at Fechtschule America in 2011 and 2012.
 Jean placed 5th in the Hammertertz Open International Longsword Tournament 2010, and won 3rd place in the Fechtschule America Longsword tournament in 2012.
 Jean has been researching and writing a book on the late Medieval Baltic since 2009 and presented a lecture on urban militias at the 2012 Boston Sword Gathering.
 He has written an article on urban militias of Medieval Central Europe for the Journal Acta Periodica Duellatorum, which will be published in May 2013 and presented at the Dijon international fencing tournament that same month.
 Jean was a founding member of the “Slum Fu Stompers” fight club back in the 1980’s.